pramsey/crunchyblog/heatmap/index.md

 ## Create Indexes

 There are 2.2M named places in the database, and we want to very quickly find names that match our query word.
-Often the named are multi-word ("Gold River", "West Gold Hills") and we will be searching with just one word.
-This is where full-text search indexing comes in handy.
+Often the names are multi-word ("Gold River", "West Gold Hills") and we will be searching with just one word.
+This is where [full-text search indexing](https://www.postgresql.org/docs/current/textsearch.html) comes in handy.

 Full-text indexes can only be built on a `tsvector` type.
-We can either add a new `tsvector` column to our table, and then populate it, or save a little space and just build a functional index on the `tsvector` construction function.
+We can either add a new `tsvector` column to our table, and then populate it, or save a little space and just build a [functional index](https://www.postgresql.org/docs/current/indexes-expressional.html) on the `tsvector` construction function.

 ```sql
 CREATE INDEX geonames_name_x